-In the 1950s Tove designed a wrapping paper for Stockmann and it was reintroduced in 2012 when Stockmann celebrated its jubilee year.
-Tove’s design was used for example in a gift paper as well as in the Arabia’s moominmug made for Stockmann.
+In the 1950s, Tove designed a wrapping paper for Stockmann, and it was reintroduced in 2012 when Stockmann celebrated its jubilee year.
+Tove’s design was used for example in a gift paper as well as in Arabia’s Moomin mug made for Stockmann.

 Photo: Helsinki City Museum

-One Moomin product from the 50s which is still in production is this traditional Moomin game.
+One Moomin product from the 1950s which is still in production is this traditional Moomin game.

 A number of different versions of the Moomin game have been on the market over the years, and currently, the Moomin game is manufactured by Martinex.
 The game is of course also available at The Official Moomin Shop.

 Which one of these old products is your favourite?